Argentina Citizenship By Investment 2025

 Alternative Option: Argentine Temporary Residency Through Setting Up a Business in Argentina

 There’s an alternative way to obtain temporary residency in Argentina by setting up a company, not only as an Investor but also as an employee of your own company.
-You can hire yourself as an employee of your own company and get a work permit based on this employment.
+Your business partners coming to Argentina together with you, can hire you as an employee of your own company and get a work permit based on this employment.
 For example, if you establish a Simplified Stock Company (SAS) and list yourself as an employee, you can meet the residency requirements while also managing your business.
 This approach allows you to work legally in Argentina while benefiting from the startup business you’ve created in Argentina.

 Argentina's Corporate Income Tax Rates